danielabar/aurelia-pluralsight/README.md

 ### Fetching Data

-First install the http client:
+First install the http client.
+Note this is not a core Aurelia framework component, you could use any other http client module in its place.

 ```shell
 jspm install aurelia-fetch-client